Forrest County, Mississippi: Politics

-Forrest County has not supported the National Democratic ticket for President since 1944, when it voted overwhelmingly for Franklin Roosevelt in his landslide record fourth term victory.
+Forrest County has not supported the National Democratic ticket for president since 1944, when it voted overwhelmingly for Franklin Roosevelt in his landslide record fourth term victory.
 That is the longest such streak of any county in the state.
 Only twice since then has it not voted Republican, in 1948 when it backed the States Rights ticket of Strom Thurmond and then-Mississippi Governor Fielding Wright, and in 1968 when it voted for George Wallace and Curtis LeMay.

+Education

+There are three school districts in the county: Forrest County Schools, Hattiesburg Public School District, and Petal School District.

+Forrest County Agricultural High School is in the county.

+The county is in the zone of Pearl River Community College.